apigee/apigee-remote-service-envoy/README.md

 ## Native Envoy

 Just get Envoy and run with configuration!
-There's an example [here](samples/native/envoy-config.yaml).
-Edit the file to set your target and remote service clusters and run.
+There's an example [here](samples/native/envoy-httpbin.yaml).
+Edit the file to set your target and remote service clusters and run:

-    envoy-static -c envoy-config.yaml
+    envoy-static -c samples/native/envoy-httpbin.yaml

 ## Istio

-Apply the EnvoyFilter:
+In Istio, you'll apply the EnvoyFilter:

     kubectl apply -f samples/istio/envoyfilter-sidecar.yaml